mjbuchman/huddle/README.md

 This game allows a user to solve a daily puzzle by guessing an NFL player and revealing information based on the correctness of the guess.

-It uses the [https://github.com/mjbuchman/huddle-answers-microservice](Huddle Answer Microservice) to generate the answer of the day
+It uses the [Huddle Answer Microservice](https://github.com/mjbuchman/huddle-answers-microservice) to generate the answer of the day

 You will need api key information to run this locally, please contact the owners of this repo for access.

 ## Deployments

-This game is currently deployed on Heroku at this link: [https://huddle-game.herokuapp.com/](Huddle Game)
+This game is currently deployed on Heroku at this link: [Huddle Game](https://huddle-game.herokuapp.com)

 ## To Run Locally